EthicalSource/contributor_covenant/CODE_OF_CONDUCT.md

 * Personal attacks
 * Trolling
 * Public or private harassment
-* Disseminating other people's private information or electronic or physical address
+* Publishing other's private information, such as physical or electronic addresses
 * Insults or other unprofessional conduct.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
 Project maintainers who do not follow the Code of Conduct may be removed from the project team.